 Wrath (Latin, ira), also known as “rage”, may be described as inordinate and uncontrolled feelings of hatred and anger.
 Wrath, in its purest form, presents with self-destructiveness, violence, and hate that may provoke feuds that can go on for centuries.
 Wrath can persist long after the person who committed a grievous wrong is dead.
 Feelings of anger can manifest in different ways, including impatience, revenge, and self-destructive behavior, such as drug abuse or suicide.

-We seem to be in the middle of an epidemic of wrath in the U.S. Politically and socially, we are an angry, hate-filled people.
-Scary stuff.
+We seem to be in the middle of a wrath epidemic.
+Politically and socially, we are an angry, hate-filled people.
+And it’s spreading in ever-widening circles.

 Like greed and lust, Envy (Latin, invidia) is insatiable desire, is similar to jealousy in that they both feel discontent towards someone’s traits, status, abilities, or rewards.
 The difference is the envious also desire the entity and covet it.
 Envy can be directly related to the Ten Commandments, specifically, “Neither shall you desire… anything that belongs to your neighbor.”

-Pride is the downfall of smart people.
-If there’s a sin to which I am committed, it’s pride.
-It pops up in so many ways.
+7 – Pride is the downfall of the best and brightest.
+If there’s a sin to which I am addicted, pride is it.
+It rears its head in so many ways, both subtle and obvious.
 Believing one is smarter than everyone else, that one is really in control of ones fate (yeah, right!).
-It is the sweetest of sins, the most comfortable sin, the most beloved of the educated and smart set.
-My personal favorite.
+Snobbery is born of pride, as is xenophobia.
+It is the sweetest, coziest sin, the beloved of the educated and ambitious.

 In almost every list, pride (Latin, superbia), or hubris (Greek), is considered the original and most serious of the seven deadly sins, and the source of the others.
 It is identified as believing that one is essentially better than others, failing to acknowledge the accomplishments of others, and excessive admiration of the personal self (especially holding self out of proper position toward God).

-So what could I add to this prestigious list?
+So what could I possibly add to this prestigious list?

 Allow me to offer Willful Ignorance, a determined blindness to facts, reality, and knowledge.
-Willful Ignorance comfortably joins with other popular sins to make up “our body politic.”
+Willful Ignorance fits comfortably in with other popular sins to make up “our body politic.”
+It certainly should be a sin, don’t you think?